 Comparing these 2 businesses is like comparing oranges and citruses…

-While they are different by definition and in SPECIFIC practice, very often, one is connected to the other which is why there is so much confusion and mistaken association when someone approaches you with a NM opportunity that turns out to be an MLM.
+While they are different by definition and in SPECIFIC practice, very often, one is connected to the other which is why there is so much confusion and mistaken association when someone approaches you with a network marketing opportunity that turns out to be an MLM.

 In reality, what we have is a program that has products it sells to distributors but in addition has a referral program attached to it which is an extra way the distributor can make money (that’s where the MLM shows itself).

-- I have personally never seen a NM company without an MLM added to it.
+I have personally never seen a network marketing company without an MLM added to it.